What is COPD?

 Chronic obstructive pulmonary disease (COPD) is a group of lung conditions that include chronic bronchitis and emphysema.
-These are chronic conditions that make breathing difficult.
-They can also lead to coughing, chest discomfort, and other symptoms.
-COPD is a progressive disease, which means it only gets worse over time.
-There’s no cure for COPD, but there are several types of treatments that can slow the progression and manage symptoms.
+It’s a chronic condition that makes breathing difficult, and can lead to coughing and chest discomfort.
+COPD is a progressive disease, which means that it gets worse over time.
+There’s no cure for COPD, but there are several types of treatments that can slow the progression and ease symptoms.

-Maintaining healthy levels of oxygen in your bloodstream is necessary for brain function and the health of all your organs, muscles, and tissue.
-If you have a COPD, which is usually the result of long-term smoking, it means that you have less oxygen circulating throughout your body.
-The disease may be the result of damage to the tiny air sacs in the lungs or to the airways that deliver air breathed in through the nose and mouth down to the lungs.
-COPD may also be the result of a thickening of the walls of your airways or to the excessive mucus production in the airways, clogging the path of air to the lungs.
+Maintaining healthy levels of oxygen in your bloodstream is necessary for brain function and for the health of all your organs, muscles, and tissue.
+Having COPD means that you have less oxygen circulating throughout your body.
+The condition is often the result of long-term smoking, and may be from damage to the tiny air sacs in the lungs or to the airways that deliver air through the nose and mouth and down to the lungs.
+COPD may also be the result of a thickening of the walls of your airways or excessive mucus production in the airways.
+This thickening and mucus can clog the pathway of air to the lungs.

-According to a study in the Journal of Clinical Sleep Medicine, another benefit of CPAP therapy is a lower risk of mortality in patients who have COPD and sleep apnea.
-Researchers found that people with both conditions who used CPAP more than two hours a night tended to live longer than those who used the therapy less than two hours a night.
-Researchers also noted that CPAP was especially beneficial to COPD patients already on long-term oxygen therapy.
+According to a study in the Journal of Clinical Sleep Medicine, another benefit of CPAP therapy is a lower risk of mortality in people who have COPD and sleep apnea.
+The researchers found that people with both conditions who used CPAP for more than two hours a night tended to live longer than those who used the therapy for fewer than two hours a night.
+Researchers also noted that CPAP was especially beneficial to people with COPD who were already on long-term oxygen therapy.

-CPAP therapy is also helpful for COPD patients who also have hypercapnia, according to a report in American Family Physician.
+CPAP therapy is helpful for those with COPD who also have hypercapnia, according to a report in American Family Physician.
 Hypercapnia occurs when the body has an unusually high level of carbon dioxide in the bloodstream.
-COPDs and other lung diseases are the main causes of hypercapnia, which can be fatal if not properly treated.
+COPD and other lung diseases are the main causes of hypercapnia, which can be fatal if not properly treated.

 COPD makes breathing difficult when you’re sitting, standing, or being active.
 Lying flat on your back can be even more troublesome for anyone with a breathing disorder.
 COPD can also reduce blood flow to the brain while sleeping.
 You may benefit from CPAP even if you don’t have sleep apnea.